-It is an employment safety net for unemployed and underemployed people of working age, which offers access to a minimum level of regular work on an ongoing basis for those who need it the most at local level.
+It is a safety net for unemployed and underemployed people of working age, and offers access to a minimum level of regular work on an ongoing basis for those who need it the most at local level.
 The CWP does NOT replace government’s social grants programme but rather supplements it.

 One hundred days of work per year, every year...

-Each CWP participant has an opportunity to work two days a week (or the monthly equivalent), which translates to 100 days of work spread throughout the year, at a daily rate of R65 per participant.
+Each CWP participant has an opportunity to work 2 days a week or 8 days a month which translates to 100 days of work spread throughout the year, at a daily rate of R 81.

 By the community, for the community..